iamsamarth/kanbantool/README.md

 # kanbantool
-App to create a kanban tool with java and react
+App to create a kanban tool with java and react js